-The XB21 is fully waterproof, dust-proof and, while it can be beaten for battery life, it promises loudness and EQ functions via the Sony app for competitive money.
+The XB21 is fully waterproof, dustproof and, while it can be beaten for battery life, it promises loudness and EQ functions via the Sony app for competitive money.

-This summer 2019 Sony model has almost the same dimensions as the XB31 but a slightly tweaked design, with more rubberised plastic than the older model.
+The summer 2019 Sony model has almost the same dimensions as the XB31 but a slightly tweaked design, with more rubberised plastic than the older model.

 If you know your JBL speaker range, the XB32 is the same size as the popular JBL Charge 4.
 As with JBL’s ecosystem, you can pair up to 100 Sony speakers together, but while JBL’s units need only be pressed once to find each other and sort the rest, Sony’s wireless chain set-up means you need to press each unit and then go in through the app to arrange pairing.

-That said, JBL doesn’t offer basic EQ alterations via its app, where Sony offers a plethora of sound enhancement and bass options.
+That said, JBL doesn’t offer basic EQ alterations via its app, where Sony's offers a plethora of sound enhancement and bass options.
 If you prioritise a customised sound over multi-pairing, a Sony XB speaker might be the wisest choice of the two.

 Should I buy a Sony XB speaker?